ruanyf/user-tracking-demos/README.md

 A couple of demos of user tracking with JavaScript.

 I show some methods how to send user data back into the server.
+More details in my [blog article](http://www.ruanyifeng.com/blog/2019/04/user-tracking.html) (in Chinese).

 - [Sync AJAX](demos/sync.html)
 - [Async AJAX + sync operations](demos/loop.html)